harness/developer-hub/docs/software-engineering-insights/sei-integrations/automated-integrations/sei-integration-gitlab.md

 GitLab is a DevOps platform that provides Git repos, CI/CD pipelines, issue management, and more.

-SEI supports two integrations to integrate SEI with GIthub.&#x20;
+SEI supports two integrations to integrate SEI with GIthub.

 * Gitlab Cloud
 * Gitlab Enterprise